RecipeMD/RecipeMD/docs/index.rst

 Resources
 ---------

 You can use `recipemd-extract <https://github.com/AberDerBart/recipemd-extract>`_ to fetch and extract recipes from the web.
+We also maintain a :doc:`list of recommended tools <recommended_tools>` that work nicely with RecipeMD recipes.

 Some RecipeMD repositories:

 * `AberDerBart <https://github.com/AberDerBart/recipes>`_
 * `dasnessie <https://github.com/dasnessie/recipes>`_